ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-In the above request we can now query for the errors.
-Since, each error is represented by a unique type we can use the `__typename` field to know which kind of error we are dealing with.
+In the above request, we can now query for the errors.
+Since each error is represented by a unique type, we can use the `__typename` field to know which kind of error we are dealing with.
 Often, this is the main switch for GUI components.

-The mutation conventions will rewrite all errors to implement the `Error` interface so that we are able to query for the common error properties without writing explicit inline-fragments for each error kind.
+The mutation conventions will rewrite all errors to implement the `Error` interface so that we can query for the common error properties without writing explicit inline-fragments for each error kind.

-In this case we are always querying for the error message.
+In this case, we are always querying for the error message.

 ```graphql
 ... on Error {